PrincetonUniversity/job_defense_shield/docs/alert/gpu_model_too_powerful.md

 The GPU utilization, CPU/GPU memory usage, and number of allocated CPU-cores is taken into account when identifying jobs.

+!!! info
+    Currently only jobs that allocated 1 GPU are considered.

 ## Configuration File

 Here is an example entry for `config.yaml`: